skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/GenerateLobbyObject.md

 args bucket is important condition like game-mode, region, map.<br>
 player is 2-64.

 LobbyAttribute needs Key, Value, and ComparisonOption.
 The Key is string.
 Value can be bool, int, double, and string.
-ComparisonOption's detail is [EOS document](https://dev.epicgames.com/docs/en-US/game-services/lobbies#comparison-operators).
+ComparisonOption's detail is *[EOS document](https://dev.epicgames.com/docs/en-US/game-services/lobbies#comparison-operators)*.

 ```cs